21 November – 15 December 2019

 Running time: Two hours including one interval

 A new ballet sensation that has played to packed houses and adoring audiences in Hong Kong!
-Exploding with jaw-dropping fantasy and excitement, Septime Webre’s extravagant production will bedazzle the whole family.
+ALICE (in wonderland) explodes with jaw-dropping fantasy and excitement, Septime Webre’s extravagant production will bedazzle the whole family.
 Marvel at the sleek and chic costumes, colourful and beautiful sets and a thrilling original score performed live by West Australian Philharmonic Orchestra.

 We promise fun for all ages with this giddy, over-the-top re-imagining of the Lewis Carroll classic.
 Fasten your seatbelts, and join us on a spectacular adventure overflowing with unexpected humour and unbridled energy.